-FARMING remains the country’s most dangerous job.
+Farming remains the country’s most dangerous job.

 The primary objective of Embrace Farm is providing support to bereaved families through bereavement support sessions and an annual remembrance service.
-To that end, it has successfully lobbied Minister for Agriculture for Agriculture Simon Coveney for the establishment of a liaison officer in the Department to provide a support service to the families – contact email@example.com or lo-call 0761 064445 - of farmers who have suffered sudden tragedies and face subsequent challenges in their dealings with issues surrounding ownership, entitlements, scheme applications, succession and inheritance etc. The organisation has also recently, in response to the dramatic increase in farm accidents and fatalities, embarked on a farm safety awareness programme that has commenced with the launch of a video campaign ‘What’s Left Behind’, kindly supported by ABP Food Group, (please see latest and earlier videos on this page) in which it tells, through personal testimony, the harrowing legacy of farm accidents.
+To that end, it has successfully lobbied Minister for Agriculture for Agriculture Simon Coveney for the establishment of a liaison officer in the Department to provide a support service to the families – contact email@example.com or lo-call 0761 064445

+Farmers who have suffered sudden tragedies can face subsequent challenges in their dealings with issues surrounding ownership, entitlements, scheme applications, succession and inheritance etc. The organisation has also recently, in response to the dramatic increase in farm accidents and fatalities, embarked on a farm safety awareness programme that has commenced with the launch of a video campaign ‘What’s Left Behind’, kindly supported by ABP Food Group.
+It tells, through personal testimony, the harrowing legacy of farm accidents.